thoyt/euclids-peril/README.md

 * Embetterment
   - Make it not so easy somehow?
   - Make the weapons worth using/make sense (triangle strike sides instead of rear flanks?)
-  - Make enemies try second direction if one direction is blocked and other would make progress

 * Sound
   - Music for the intro